hitomtao/zencart-style/README.md

 Bootstrap Based CSS and JS for Zencart

 This is a template for generating Bootstrap Based CSS and JS for [Zencart](http://http://www.zen-cart.com).
+This template is based on the [Bootswatch Bootstrap Template] (https://github.com/thomaspark/bootswatch)

-It has a Gulp powered build system with these features:
+It adds a Gulp powered build system with:
 - Sass compilation and prefixing
 - JavaScript concatenation
 - Built-in BrowserSync server